-- the student receives a notice of truancy (oral or written), - the student receives an explanation of the relevant evidence, - the student is allowed an opportunity to present his/her side, - the student receives notice of the truancy disciplinary consequences, - the student will be suspended in or out of school, and - the parents may be referred to a truancy officer.
+- the student receives a notice of truancy (oral or written), - the student receives an explanation of the relevant evidence, - the student is allowed an opportunity to present their side. - the student receives notice of the truancy disciplinary consequences,

+- the student will be suspended in or out of school, and - the parents may be referred to a truancy officer.